Research Overview

 • Coverage goal selection (TSE 2024)

-• ChatGPT vs SBST (TSE 2024)
+• ChatGPT versus search based software testing (TSE 2024)

-• Unearthing Gas-Wasting Code Smells in Smart Contracts (TSE 2024)
+• Unearthing Gas Wasting Code Smells in Smart Contracts (TSE 2024)

 • Assessing the Quality of Code Generation by ChatGPT (TSE 2024)